RoboSense-LiDAR/ros_rslidar/readme.md

 #### 1. Prerequisites
 (1) Install a ubuntu PC.
 We suggested Ubuntu 14.04 or Ubuntu 16.04.
 Please do not use virtual machine.
 (2) Install ros full-desktop version.
+We tried Indigo and Kinect.

 ####  2. Install
 (1).
 Copy the whole rslidar directory into ROS workspace, i.e "~/catkin_ws/src".